 The mountain hare is under pressure in parts of Scotland, and disappearing in places where it was previously abundant.
 This may be due to over-grazing by sheep, cattle, and deer, but there are also declines where those other animals are not present, and hunting by humans is the likely cause (Hare Preservation Trust).

-It is thought that many mountain hares are snared or shot on grouse shooting estates, because gamekeepers think they can carry a tick-borne virus which kills grouse chicks.
+It is thought that many mountain hares are snared or shot on grouse shooting estates, because gamekeepers think this will increase the density of red grouse to be shot.
 The Hare Preservation Trust states that 'anecdotal evidence of culling levels strongly suggests that EU wildlife law [Annex 5 of the 1992 Habitats Directive] is being broken in Scotland'.

 It says that the mountain hare population is difficult to assess accurately, but is probably in decline.
 It notes that the mountain hare has favourable conservation status under the EU Habitats Directive, and is a priority species for conservation action under the UK Biodiversity Action Plan; and there is a closed season from March to July inclusive, when it is an offence to kill a mountain hare without a licence.
 In March 2017, Scottish Natural Heritage decided to issue no more licences to snare hares, as snaring causes unnecessary suffering.
 Shooting will remain legal outside the closed season - although shooting can also cause suffering where hares are injured rather than killed.